FitzHugh-Nagumo equation: bifurcations, slow-fast system and dynamics near infinity: Analysis of the singular case in Cases A and B

 We describe the dynamics of (\ref{2d}) in the case \(a = 0\), focusing on the first quadrant of the bifurcation diagram in the \((b, c)\)--plane.
 We suggest the reader follows the description by using Figure \ref{summary1}.

 For \(b \in (0, 1)\) and \(c > 1\), there exists a unique equilibrium point \(E_1\), which is unstable.
-This source is enclosed by a stable periodic orbit denoted by \(C^s\).
-At \(b = 1\), one of the eigenvalues of the source \(E_1\) becomes zero, leading to the creation of two additional unstable nodes \(E_2\) and \(E_3\). \(E_1\) undergoes a supercritical Pitchfork bifurcation.
+This source is enclosed by a stable periodic solution denoted by \(C^s\).
+At \(b = 1\), one of the eigenvalues of $Df_{(0,b,c)}$ at \(E_1\) becomes zero, leading to the creation of two additional unstable nodes \(E_2\) and \(E_3\).
+In other words, \(E_1\) undergoes a supercritical (with respect to $b$) Pitchfork bifurcation.

-The saddles $E_2$ and $E_3$ subsequently become unstable foci and undergo a supercritical Hopf bifurcation, giving rise to two unstable periodic solutions (symmetric under $\kappa$).
+The saddles $E_2$ and $E_3$ subsequently become unstable foci and undergo a supercritical Hopf bifurcation, leading to two unstable periodic solutions (symmetric under $\kappa$).
 Around \(b = DH(c)\), the invariant manifolds of $E_1$ evolve into a double homoclinic orbit, which is unstable, previously identified in~\cite{GlobalFN}.

 As \(b\) increases smoothly, the double homoclinic loop breaks apart, resulting in an unstable periodic orbit \(C^u\), which surrounds both the stable and unstable manifolds of \(E_1\).
 Near \(b = SNL(c)\), the periodic orbits \(C^s\) and \(C^u\) collapse, and two stable equilibria remain, dominating the basin of attraction of any compact subset of \(\mathbb{R}^2\).
 For $c \gg1$, there is a small portion of the bifurcation parameter diagram $(b,c)$ of Figure \ref{summary1}, where the periodic orbits emerging from $T_H^{2,3}$ correspond to canards.
-They rapidly (with respect to $b$) collapse into the double homoclinic cycle to $E_1$.
-The values of $b_c$ that give rise to \emph{canards} are at most $\mathcal{O}\left(\varepsilon\right)$ away from the values $b_{H}$ where a Hopf bifurcation occurs (see Figure \ref{Axis}):
+They rapidly collapse into the double homoclinic cycle to $E_1$.
+Parameters $b_c$ that yield \emph{canards} are only $\mathcal{O}\left(\varepsilon\right)$ away from the corresponding Hopf bifurcation values $b_{H}$ (see Figure \ref{Axis}):